 From cardinals to turkeys to Canada geese, discover 102 beautiful regional bird species in Birds of Chicago.

-Installed along the east wall of the Wilderness Walk, Birds of Chicago highlights 115 preserved native Illinois bird specimens from the Museum’s ornithology collection.
+Birds of Chicago highlights 115 preserved native Illinois bird specimens from the Museum’s ornithology collection.
 Many of these specimens date back to the early 1900s and range in age, size, color, and rarity.

 Learn about woodland, grassland, and wetland birds, as well as birds that have adapted to urban environments.
 Interact with touch screens to see more information, view videos, listen to calls, and learn about conservation initiatives undertaken in the region.